-I was just looking at the calendar and I can’t believe we’re already halfway through October.
+I was just looking at the calendar and I can’t believe we’re already almost halfway through October.
 Golly, where did time go?
 I’m not even done decorating for Fall and here I just got a new catalog in the mail from my fave online home decor store enticing me with all sorts of shiny, sparkly holiday goodies for our home.
 Well, if you love that store like I do, you know what I mean.
 I must have spent at least a good full hour just browsing through their catalog today, lol.

 Speaking of holidays, besides making my house smell awesome and baking yummy pumpkin sweets, I also love decorating the house for Fall and Halloween (besides Christmas) and lately I’ve been obsessing over those cute DIY painted mason jars .
 So I decided that for Fall, I’ll make my own candy corn mason jars.
 I’ve put it off for a while due to other higher priority commitments, so I’m so glad I’m finally done with them and I can share my tutorial with you today!